COVID-19 information for healthcare providers

-Until 30 September 2020, temporary MBS and DVA telehealth items have been made available to help reduce the risk of community transmission of COVID-19 and provide protection for patients and health care providers.
+Until 30 June 2021, temporary MBS and DVA telehealth items have been made available to help reduce the risk of community transmission of COVID-19 and provide protection for patients and health care providers.

-GPs, specialist medical practitioners, nurse practitioners, participating midwives and allied health providers are now able to provide services via telephone and video conferencing capabilities.
+General practitioners (GPs), specialist medical practitioners, nurse practitioners, participating midwives and allied health providers are able to provide services via telephone and video conferencing capabilities.
 A service may only be provided by telehealth where it is safe and clinically appropriate to do so.Back to top

-The DVA Fee Schedules for Medical Services has been updated to mirror these temporary MBS arrangements.
+The DVA Fee Schedules for Medical Services has been updated to mirror the temporary MBS telehealth arrangements.
 Further details on the new items, including patient and provider eligibility, can be found on the MBS Online website.
 Any queries related to the interpretation of these new MBS items should be directed to askMBS [at] health.gov.au

-The DVA fee schedules and medical software vendor file are located on the DVA website.Back to top
+The DVA fee schedules and medical software vendor files are located on the DVA website.Back to top

 Treatment cycle arrangements continue to apply for DVA clients seeking to access allied health services through telephone and video conferencing.
 Where required, clients may also access a GP referral for clinically required allied health treatment via a telehealth consultation.Back to top

 Mental health support